 A very popular snack on the go are the Salgados, savoury fatty pastries mostly filled with ham, cheese or minced pork.
 Nothing you really want to eat as an athlete but if you want to try something small, try Pao de Qeijo, small tapioca balls filled with cheese.

-You can find tapioca in many ways in the Brazilian kitchen.
+You can find tapioca in many forms in the Brazilian kitchen.
 A typical “Tapioca” is a pancake only made from tapioca granulate.
 Therefore, it’s quite clean for athletes as a pre- or post-workout snack.
 You can choose a savoury filling like chicken or have it filled with fruit.
 Sweet is even better than savoury.
 Banana with cinnamon (Banana c/ Canela) and Nutella with Strawberry (Nutella c/ Morango) are the best ones.
 (Save the last one for your cheat day).

 Another very tasty but unhealthy street food is Aracaje.
 The Bahian meal is a fried cowpea batter that you can have filled with different spicy compounds, onions and shrimps.